Computer Science

 CS3383Algorithm Design and Analysis4 ch (3C 1T)

-This course examines the characteristics of algorithms that lead to efficient computer solutions for discrete problems.
-A variety of different algorithm classes and design techniques, including divide and conquer, greedy, dynamic programming, and backtracking, are introduced and compared.
-Design and analysis of randomized algorithms is introduced, along with strategies for dealing with computationally hard problems.
-Normally, one or more models of parallel algorithms will be discussed.
+Learn the characteristics of algorithms that lead to efficient computer solutions for discrete problems.
+Explore a variety of different algorithm classes and design techniques, including divide and conquer, greedy, dynamic programming, and backtracking, are introduced and compared.
+Gain an understanding of design and analysis of randomized algorithms is introduced, along with strategies for dealing with computationally hard problems.
+Normally, discuss one or more models of parallel algorithms.

 CS3413Operating Systems I4 ch (3C 1.5L) (P)

-This course examines the fundamental role of an operating system in relation to the operation of applications.
-Essential theory of operating systems is covered, including processes, process synchronization, interprocess communications, process scheduling, storage (primary and secondary) management, resource sharing, security, I/O, and user interfaces.
-At least one of the major Unix shell languages will be covered.
+Examine the fundamental role of an operating system in relation to the operation of applications.
+Learn essential theory of operating systems, including processes, process synchronization, interprocess communications, process scheduling, storage (primary and secondary) management, resource sharing, security, I/O, and user interfaces.
+Explore at least one of the major Unix shell languages.

 Prerequisite: CS 2263 or (CS 1023 and ECE 3221)